princegyan/newsStand/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+##Available Components
+### `Header.js` - This component serves as the header bar of the front end.
+It contains App name and sticks upon scroll
+### `Banner.js` - This component serves as the Banner which intouduces a picture giving a proper identification of what the site is about
+### `Feed.js`   - This component serves as the Feed content.
+In this component a function is created to fetch the most viewed items from New York Times API.
+It provides readers with Title, Abstract, Author, Section, Source and a link to read the Story

 ### `yarn test`